-Quality and Performance at Rocky Mountain Health Plans
+Clinical Quality Improvement at Rocky Mountain Health Plans

 The goals of the RMHP QI Program are to:

-- Promote safe clinical care and services that are delivered in a safe, timely, efficient, effective, equitable, and patient-centered manner.
+Promote clinical care and services that are delivered in a safe, timely, efficient, effective, equitable, and patient-centered manner.

-- Evaluate and improve the effectiveness of the QI Program, and target and steer action plans based on measured outcomes.
+Evaluate and improve the effectiveness of the QI Program by developing action plans based on measured outcomes.

 Additional information about our Quality Improvement Program is available upon request.
 Please contact our customer service to request this information at 800-346-4643 or e-mail us at firstname.lastname@example.org.

 Appropriate use of Antibiotics Guideline

 Assessment and Treatment of Early Wheeze for Children 0-4 years old